Clarity for the client

 If clients can submit documents but cannot see what is still missing or where the job stands, the volume of status chasing does not really change.

-Branding matters, but buyers still need the portal to show the team exactly what arrived, who needs to act, and what is overdue.
+Branding matters, but firms still need the portal to show the team exactly what arrived, who needs to act, and what is overdue.

 A portal that only handles the first upload leaves the firm doing the rest of the relationship by hand.
 The better model supports the full client journey.